GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 <img src="idea7.jpg">

-## Final Solutions
+## Final 3-in-1 Solution

 ### Specify more what each widget does
 - move the ``Home Search Online`` panel to be a header, **to make it easier for Regina to know that that searchbar is public, and not private**
-- Add placeholders that say where each searchbar is searching, **to give Regina more of a clue to where she's searching**
+- Make all of the searchbars have intuitive placeholders that say where each searchbar is searching, **to give Regina more of a clue to where she's searching**
 - Make the library searchbar bigger and always visible, so that the placeholder can show up, **and show its purpose, that way Regina doesn't get confused where the input is going**
 - Add ``Your Feed``, or something similar, at the top of the feed, **to indicate its purpose**